 - Many languages that make use of the Latin alphabet add special marks to some of the lerfu they use.
-French, for example, uses three accent marks above vowels, called (in English) " acute ", " grave ", and " circumflex ".
-Likewise, German uses a mark called " umlaut "; a mark which looks the same is also used in French, but with a different name and meaning.
+The diacritics used in French, fororthography example, are uses the threeacute accent marks above vowels, called (in English) " acuteé "; accent aigu), the grave accent (" graveè "; accent grave), and the circumflex (" circumflexê"; accent circonflexe), the diaeresis (" ë "; tréma), and the cedilla (" circumflexê"; cédille).
+Diacritics have no effect on the primary alphabetical order.
+Likewise, German uses a mark called " umlaut " (e.g. " ä "); a mark which looks the same is also used in French, but with a different name and meaning.

 These marks may be considered lerfu, and each has a corresponding lerfu word in Lojban.
 So far, no problem.
 But the marks appear over lerfu, whereas the words must be spoken (or written) either before or after the lerfu word representing the basic lerfu.
-Typewriters (for mechanical reasons) and the computer programs that emulate them usually require their users to type the accent mark before the basic lerfu, whereas in speech the accent mark is often pronounced afterwards (for example, in German " a umlaut " - is preferred to " umlaut a " ).
+Typewriters (for mechanical reasons) and the computer programs that emulate them usually require their users to type the accent mark before the basic lerfu, whereas in speech the accent mark is often pronounced afterwards (for example, in German" a umlaut " is preferred to " umlaut a " ).

-Lojban cannot settle this question by fiat.
+- Lojban cannot settle this question by fiat.
 Either it must be left up to default interpretation depending on the language in question, or the lerfu-word compounding cmavo tei - (of selma'o TEI) and foi - (of selma'o FOI) must be used.
 These cmavo are always used in pairs; any number of lerfu words may appear between them, and the whole is treated as a single compound lerfu word.
 The French word " été ", with acute accent marks on both " e " - lerfu, could be spelled as:

+'''

+tei.ebu.akut.bufoity.tei.akut.bu.ebufoi

-tei.ebu.akut.bufoity.tei.akut.bu.ebufoi ( e acute ) t ( acute e )
+( e acute ) t ( acute e )

+'''